hoganlab-dartmouth/pa-seq-compendia/README.md

 RNAseq data from the NBCI SRA database and process them with salmon.
 It works off-of a pre-downloaded SRA run table and pre-determined salmon parameters.

-Before use PBS script headers will need to be altered to run through a specific user account on Dartmouth's disocvery cluster and/or dirs in bash scripts will need to be restructured.
+Before using the PBS script, the headers will need to be altered to run through a specific user account on Dartmouth's disocvery cluster and/or dirs in bash scripts will need to be restructured.